rails/rails/guides/source/active_record_migrations.md

 Alternatively, you can also run `bin/rails generate model --help` or `bin/rails generate migration --help` for help with specific generators.

-Writing Migrations
+Updating Migrations
 ------------------

-Once you have created your migration using one of the generators it's time to get to work!
+Once you have created your migration using one of the generators from the above [section](#generating-migration-files), you can update the generated migration file in the `db/migrate` folder to define the specific changes you want to make to your database schema.

 ### Creating a Table